MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

      * ```javascript
      * const input = document.getElementById('files');
      * input.addEventListener('change', function() {
+     *    // Note that postMessageWithAdditionalObjects does not accept a single object,
+     *    // but only accepts an ArrayLike object.
+     *    // However, input.files is type FileList, which is already an ArrayLike object so
+     *    // no conversion to array is needed.
      *    const currentFiles = input.files;
      *    chrome.webview.postMessageWithAdditionalObjects("FilesDropped",
      *        currentFiles);